-ETP prioritizes small business training and is an essential resource for small employers who otherwise may have no means to train their workers.
+ETP prioritizes small business training and is an essential resource for small business employers who may otherwise have no means to train their workers.
 About three-fourths of all businesses served by ETP employ 250 or fewer workers; and as many as one-third employ only 20 or fewer workers

 Current key efforts in serving small businesses include:

-- Small Business Program (SBP) — To facilitate direct small business contracts, SBP provides up to “see Funding Limitations” in training cost reimbursements for small businesses with 100 or fewer employees in California, but no more than 250 worldwide.
+- Small Business Program (SBP) – To facilitate direct small business contracts, SBP provides up to (see Funding Limitations) in training cost reimbursements for small businesses with 100 or fewer employees in California, but no more than 250 worldwide.
 SBP contracts are streamlined and expedited, training hours may range from 8 to 60 hours of instruction, and small business owners may be trained, along with their employees.
 Modifications to standard contract requirements are allowed.
-Click here to see the sample Small Business Contract.
+A sample Small Business Contract is available for download.

 - Higher Training Reimbursement Rate – The Panel provides a higher training reimbursement rate for small businesses with 100 or fewer employees in California.
 The higher reimbursement rate is applicable in direct contracts with single employers and MEC contracts serving multiple small business.